Additional Volunteer Policies B.1

 - Complete a volunteer application: Word | PDF.
 Applications are also available by contacting a local county extension office.

 - Background Check: Please contact your local county Extension office to initiate the process.
 For prospective 4-H volunteers who work in Maine school systems, you are required by the Maine Department of Education to have a background check.
-In lieu of a background check through the University of Maine’s Office of Human Resources, potential volunteers can provide a copy of the certificate validating a background check has been performed in the last five years.
+In lieu of a background check through the University of Maine’s Office of Human Resources, potential volunteers can provide a copy of the certificate validating a background check has been performed in the last three years.
 Please provide this certificate to your local county extension office when you turn in your volunteer application.
 [See Section B.1.4, Volunteer Background Checks]

 - Interview and be approved by county 4-H staff and/or a county volunteer screening committee.